 2. Make your statements positive.

-These are positive affirmations, not negative.
+These are affirmations are positive, not negative.
 State (affirm) what you want and intend to pursue.

 3. Be specific.